ImageMagick/Usage-Markdown/canvas/index.md

 The "`sed`" command in the above takes the [Enumerated Text File Format](../files/#txt), deletes the first header line and any line containing transparency, before re-formating it into a list of pixel coordinates and colors.
 That list is then 'pipelined' into the [Sparse Color Operator](#sparse-color) using the special "`@-`" argument.

-Yes the above is very tricky, but works.
-At least for a very small number of points.
+Yes, the above is very tricky, but works; at least for a very small number of points.
-However the more points that are provided, the slower the operation becomes.
+However, the more points that are provided, the slower the operation becomes.
-This is because [Sparse Color](#sparse-color) is 'point' orientated in its provessing, rather than image or [Morphology](../morphology) orientated.
+This is because [Sparse Color](#sparse-color) is 'point' orientated in its processing, rather than image or [Morphology](../morphology) orientated.

 Eventually I hope to be able to provide a set of morphology orientated, 'hole-filling' methods, where you can just give the above image as-is and have it fill in the transparent areas automatically.